yendrifernando/blackhatpythoncode/README.md

 # blackhatpythoncode

-Code on Black Hat Python Book that i was write by myself.
+Code on Black Hat Python book that i was write by myself.